ngynkvn/awkp/README.md

 There's a lot of friction for new users when learning command line tools like awk, sed, and grep.

-Having a quick feedback loop is really, really useful for anyone that's looking to quickly test out new ideas or concepts, and `awk` is one of those commands I quickly iterate on until I get the appropriate output.
+The motivation was to see how a quick feedback loop could potentially be useful for iteratively building out a command.

+`awk` is one of those commands I quickly iterate on until I get the appropriate output.

 TUI's are just quicker to pull up than an online playground, and awk was a simple target for experimenting ideas with how people interact with computers.